2010 Russian River Valley Appellation Series Pinot Noir

 - Fruit Variety

 - 100% Pinot Noir

 About the Winery

-The North Coast of California, that area to the west of the Mayacamas Mountains and north of San Francisco, is a patchwork of microclimates suitable for nearly any agricultural pursuit.
-Over the years, the land has been inhabited by a variety of ranchers and farmers, raising all sorts of livestock and growing everything from stone fruits and grapes to greens and root vegetables.
-In the early days of the California wine industry, Healdsburg was the center of the North Coast, a small farm town where the ranchers and farmers would come to get the tools, equipment, and supplies needed to maintain their ranches as well as themselves.
-It was here that they would also buy the local wines, varietally labeled, reasonably priced, and damn good.
+The North Coast of California is a patchwork of microclimates suitable for nearly any agricultural pursuit.
+In the early days of the California wine industry Healdsburg was the center of the North Coast, a small farm town where the ranchers and farmers would come to get the tools, equipment, and supplies needed to maintain their ranches as well as themselves.
+It was here that they would also buy the local wines, varietally labeled, reasonably priced, and darn good.

 Those of us who remember the not-so-old days still recall those local wines; lacking pretense and flash, but possessing a quality that is rare even today.
 Produced only a handful of decades ago from vineyards all over the North Coast, they were continually present while we were discovering and learning about the wine business in California, and we remember them well.

 The wines of Healdsburg Ranches are an homage to these wines.
 Our hope is that you will taste in them what we tasted back then.
 Wines true to their variety and place of origin, balanced, smooth, easy to drink, and hard to forget.

 Winemaker Virginia Marie Lambrix